 Qualified Texas Veterans who meet the qualifications for Hazlewood and who are 100% Disabled as determined by the VA or Texas Veterans who died in the line of duty or as a result of injury or illness directly related to military service (as determined by the VA), missing in action, or who became totally disabled for the purposes of employability as a result of a service-related injury or illness qualify to pass their Hazlewood Benefit to their spouse and dependents.

-- HE-V application (Veteran application to transfer benefits) (Please complete all applicable sections) If the veteran and or student is eligible for benefits under title 38, the student must submit copy of the Veteran benefit eligibility letter dated no later than 3 months to the date of application;
+- Hazlewood application (Veteran and dependent application to transfer benefits) (Please complete all applicable sections) If the veteran and/or student is eligible for benefits under title 38, the student must submit copy of the Veteran benefit eligibility letter dated no later than 3 months to the date of application

 - Copy of the Veteran’s DD214 – member 4 copy (Veteran must have served more than 181 days in active duty, discharged as honorable or under honorable conditions, entered in or declared the state of Texas as their home of record upon entering into active duty, and have not defaulted on any Texas state loans);